Phantasus/Cuis-Smalltalk-Slang/Journal.md

 is not implemented.
 This is according to my always flawless taste about code (That is supposed to be ironic) the better choice of handling this.

+I renamed `cCoerceSimple:to:` to `coerceSimple:to:` as this fits more into my interpretation of Slang.
+When writing code I don't want to always say with my method usages, that it's a C construct.
+I mean type coercion is not in this case a C construct, but a Slang construct.
+So what is Slang?
+Surely a typed language with really simple types like integers, strings, structs, pointers and arrays.
+Which can be implemented on the translation level with some hacks ontop of other languages which implement some superset of C.

 ## 20th May 2020 (jpb)

 Yesterday I removed a couple of unreferenced methods, which sometimes